Demo-Pro-Dev/sap/README.md

 * Practice SQL basics — this helps a lot in ABAP
 * Don’t worry if ABAP feels unfamiliar at first

----

 ## Contributing

-Contributions are welcome!

-If you’d like to improve this repo:

-* Add high-quality resources
-* Keep content beginner-friendly
-* Organize content clearly

----

-## Note

 This repository will be updated from time to time and with contributions from others.
-Feel free to create a pull request or message with anything you find useful.

----
+Make a pull request if you’d like to improve this repo.
+You can contribute by:
+* Sharing high-quality resources
+* Keeping content beginner-friendly
+* Helping to organize content clearly